Farama-Foundation/PettingZoo/README.md

 All environments end in something like \_v0.
 When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

+## SuperSuit

+[SuperSuit](https://github.com/PettingZoo-Team/SuperSuit) contains nice wrappers to do common preprocessing actions, like frame stacking or changing RGB observations to greyscale.
+It also supports Gym environments, in addition to PettingZoo.

 ## Utils

 ### API Test